itsjunetime/smserver/README.md

 If there are any issues or feature requests at all, don't hesitate to create an issue or pull request here.
 I may not run into all issues that could possibly come up, so I would really appreciate any issues you let me know about.

 ## Companion App
-This is least priority.
-There has been no progress at all in this area, and it may never exist.
-Just use the browser version for now.
+Currently, there is a python companion app in the works; it is compatible with this and the mac version of this app but I'm not releasing it yet for reasons I am not quite sure of.
+Wait a bit and it'll be out soon.